-The full list of areas identified for success within our key areas of focus actions are within the following tables along with how we expect to measure each success and the impact success will have:
+The full list of areas identified for success within our key areas of focus actions can be found within the following tables along with how we expect to measure each success and the impact success will have:

-Recruitment Process
+Recruitment process

-Target Wider commitments Proposed Metric Impact WC1 WC2 WC3 WC4 Monitor and improve our recruitment process by creating an internal dashboard of measurable metrics.
+Target Wider con nmitments 5 Proposed metric Impact WC1 WC2 WC3 WC4 Monitor and improve our recruitment process by creating an internal dashboard of measurable metrics.
 Use these metrics-positive or negative to improve results.
-Number of Candidate quality based on defined role criteria Cost per hire Source of hire Number of open applications How visible are we Offer acceptance rate Hiring Manager satisfaction based on a questionnaire following appointment New employee experience based on a questionnaire Employee retention rate Employee referrals Review websites such as "Indeed" to get company ratings and existing employee review.
+Number of candidate quality based on defined role criteria.
+Cost per hire.
+Source of hire.
+Number of open applications.
+How visible are we.
+Offer acceptance rate hiring manager satisfaction based on a questionnaire following appointment.
+New employee experience based on a questionnaire.
+Employee retention rate.
+Employee referrals.
+Review websites such as 'Indeed' to get company ratings and existing employee review.
 Attract, recruit and retain the best talent from all social and economic backgrounds and communities, to increase our diversity.